HiAkshat/visitor-count/README.md

 ## Installation

-Add your own SSL certifiations *ssl.crt* and *ssl.key* files in *certs* folders on root level.
+Add your own SSL certifiation, i.e.,  *ssl.crt* and *ssl.key* files in *certs* folders on root level.
 To generate these files, you can use the openssl library.
 Run the following command to generte them:

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ssl.key -out ssl.crt